tendermint/tendermint/spec/reactors/pex/pex.md

 vetted and unvetted peers.
 Buckets provide randomization over peer selection.
 Peers are put in buckets according to their IP groups.

-IP group can be an IP block (e.g. `/16` for IPv4, `/32` for IPv6) or `local`
+IP group can be a masked IP (e.g. `1.2.0.0` or `2602:100::`) or `local` for local addresses or `unroutable` for unroutable addresses.
+The mask which corresponds to the `/16` subnet is used for IPv4, `/32` subnet - for IPv6.
-for local addresses or `unroutable` for unroutable addresses.
 Each group has a limited number of buckets to prevent DoS attacks coming from that group (e.g. an attacker buying a `/16` block of IPs and launching a DoS attack).

 [highwayhash](https://arxiv.org/abs/1612.06257) is used as a hashing function when calculating a bucket.